Black hole images as probes of thermodynamic evolution: Introduction

-We take the RN--AdS black hole as a concrete example and investigate how its shadow and accretion--disk images evolve along isobaric and isothermal thermodynamic ensembles.
+To implement the above idea, we take the Reissner-Nordstr\"om--AdS (RN--AdS) black hole as a concrete example and investigate how its shadow and accretion-disk images evolve along isobaric and isothermal thermodynamic processes.
 The paper is organized as follows.
-In Sec.~\ref{sec2}, we briefly review the basic framework of black hole shadow and accretion--disk imaging to set the stage for later analysis.
-In Sec.~\ref{sec3}, combining analytic arguments with numerical calculations, we study the evolution of these images in the two ensembles, relate their behaviors to black hole phase transitions, and explore how additional thermodynamic information can be extracted from black hole images.
-Finally, Sec.~\ref{sec4} contains our discussion and conclusions.
-Throughout this paper we work in natural units with $G=c=1$.
+In Sect.~\ref{sec2}, we briefly review the basic framework of black hole shadow and accretion-disk imaging to set the stage for later analysis.
+In Sect.~\ref{sec3}, combining analytic arguments with numerical calculations, we study the evolution of these images in the two thermodynamic processes, relate their behaviors to black hole phase transitions, and explore how additional thermodynamic information can be extracted from black hole images.
+Finally, Sect.~\ref{sec4} contains our discussion and conclusions.
+Throughout this paper we work in natural units with $G=c=\hbar=k_B=1$.